metacommunities/metacommunities/publications/sss_dec2015/log.md

     - so I brought in the conclusion from material cultures paper, but I don't think it is quite right.

+## Tue Mar  8 09:47:10 UTC 2016

+- putting idea of configurative numbers into the conclusion
+- went through intro to number a bit and tightened it.; adding references to Leydesdorff
+- wrote quite a bit on the conclusion; felt like cutting some bits but left them;
+- still not happy with configurative discussion, and avoiding doing what needs to be on device-specific.
+- added token acknowledgments;
+- check if still need to bring more of the device-specific configurative discussion into the paper

 ## TODO
     - *DONE* assemble the sts references on number that I'm referring to -- Porter, Desrosieres, Hacking, Mackenzie, Verran, Scandinavia journal, Latour, Law, Callon
     - *DONE* add all to zotero and set up bib files